 ECON 471 Government Finance

 Revenues, expenditures, and debts of federal, state, and local governments; public-sector pricing and investment; government finance as means for social reform; shifting and incidence of taxes.
-Prerequisites: ECON 271, 272, and junior standing in the Albers School.
+Prerequisites: ECON 271 and 272.

 ECON 472 International Trade